RayDeeUx/ProfileBio/about.md

 - go to your profile. you'll see an "add about me" button, just click that.
 - it's pretty straightforward from there.

+# Problems:
-note that it crashes on private servers.
+- Crashes on private servers.
+- Required to be logged into a GD Account in order to ues the mod

 thanks [RayDeeUx](user:1941705) for the logo